Join a Committee

 - Assist in formulation of technical programs for seminars, short courses, webinars, specialty conferences and workshops.

-- Committees participate in planning and performing an annual or bi-annual event in their subject area.
+- Committees participate in planning and performing events in their subject area.

 - Committee Members are asked to contribute in any of the following areas: